 How Good is Our Reasoning?

 The quality of our reasoning has to be determined by looking in more detail at the process, not just at the consequences.
-This is the goal of this series of posts.
-We will examine the reasoning process in order to make informed judgments about whether our reasoning is good or bad.
-As we will see, the goal of perfect reasoning is illusory and will always be beyond our grasp.
-But we will find useful guidance for judging what makes good reasoning by defining a set of “best practices.”
+We need to examine the reasoning process in order to make informed judgments about whether our reasoning is good or bad.
+The goal of perfect reasoning is illusory and will always be beyond our grasp.
+But not is important to reflect on how we think to make useful judgements on whether it tis the best we can do.
 This does not mean we will never make mistakes.
 But we can reduce our errors and improve our “hit rate” in making better decisions.

 This exercise is not only useful for purposes of self-improvement.
 Humans have been reasoning their way through life for millennia.
 The consequences have sometimes been better, and sometimes worse.
 Ancient texts document the strengths and weaknesses of human reasoning.
 They also explore the profound consequences of good and bad thinking by our ancestors.

 For most of our history on this planet, human decisions caused only local effects at the individual, community and tribal levels.
 Today, in the 21st century CE, things are very different.
 Our choices interact with those of 7.5 billion other humans.
 The effects are global.
 The trajectories of our own lives, of our human institutions and of the natural world are now rapidly shifting in unpredictable ways.
 Many of the changes are irreversible.
 What drives these changes are the choices we all making, choices which then cascade through the complex webs of human and natural systems.

 Thinking well is more important than ever.